John Pochée: Biography

 The original rhythm section of Ten Part Invention was Roger Frampton (piano), Steve Elphick (bass), and John Pochée (drums) and this trio also achieved considerable success as the stand-alone unit The Engine Room.
 They toured Russia in 1989, being the first Western band to tour there following Glasnost, and they played at various jazz venues during the 1980s and 1990s, sometimes working as a quartet when joined by top Australian jazz musicians such as Dale Barlow, Warwick Alder and Daryl Pratt and with international artists Lee Konitz, Steve Lacy, James Carter and Vincent Herring.

 Pochée played, toured and recorded with many other high profile international jazz musicians including saxophonist Dewey Redman and pianists Barry Harris, Andrew Hill, Kirk Lightsey, Stan Tracey, Don Pullen and the guitarist Emily Remler.

-He also worked prolifically as a freelance professional musician.
+Pochée also worked prolifically as a freelance professional musician.
 He toured Australia and New Zealand with Shirley Bassey as her personal drummer in 1969 and 1970, and in the late 1970s and the 1980s was Musical Director for the successful show group The Four Kinsmen making 8 trips to the US with them, appearing on The Bob Hope Show and performing in Las Vegas.
 At one time or another he played with most Sydney jazz musicians, including performances with jazz group The Heads, The Ken James Reunion Band, The Chuck Yates trio, The Peter Boothman group and with vocalists Joe Lane and Susan Gai Dowling.

-He contributed to many jazz committees, from the inaugural committee of The Jazz Action Society in 1974, to 1976.
+Pochée contributed to many jazz committees, from the inaugural committee of The Jazz Action Society in 1974, to 1976.
 He spent 15 years on the Jazz Co-ordination Association of NSW and 20 years on the Sydney Improvised Music Association (SIMA).
 He also served on the Australia Council in Australia's bicentennial year 1988.

 In 2007 Pochée was elected President of the Professional Musicians' Club (est 1906) after serving as a Director since 1986.

 Ill-health forced him to retire as a player at the end of 2014, but he continued to take an active interest in music, managing Ten Part Invention, which celebrated its 30th anniversary in March 2016.